cristianoliveira/awesome4girls/README.md

     The Grace Hopper Celebration of Women in Computing is the world's largest gathering of women technologists.
 It is produced by the Anita Borg Institute and presented in partnership with ACM.

+  - [Johnson Women in Technology Conference] (http://www.johnsonwomenintech.com)

+    The Johnson Women in Technology Conference (JWiT) is organized by the students of the Johnson Graduate School of Management at Cornell University.
+Designed to attract students and professionals alike, the event features engrossing panel discussions, valuable networking events, a pre-revenue pitch competition and more.

   - [Lesbians Who Tech](http://lesbianswhotech.org//)

     Lesbians Who Tech is a Community of Queer Women in or around tech (and the people who love them).